flanagan-lab/Snigra_behaviour/README.md

 # *Stigmatopora nigra* courtship behaviour analysis

-This directory contains the behavioural data from mesocosms containing *S. nigra* males and females (which were run in 2020-2021).
-It also contains the scripts and Rmd documents used for the analysis of the data.
+This repository documents the analysis of behavioural data collected from video recordings of 10 mesocosms containing *S. nigra* males and females (which were run in 2020-2021).
+The goals of the study are to:

+1. Describe the courtship behaviours of these sexually dimorphic fish
+2. Establish whether one sex is more active in courtship than the other
+3. Determine factors the influence sex-specific behaviours

 ## Data